Donald Trump’s Actions Toward Ukraine Are ‘Treachery If Not Treason,’ Harvard Law Professor Says

 — Brian Tyler Cohen (@briantylercohen) September 20, 2019

 Donald Trump had been threatening to withhold $250 million in military aid to Ukraine, which drew strong bipartisan backlash.
-Trump released the aid this week, as the whistleblower story was starting to emerge.
+President Trump released the aid this week, as the whistleblower story was starting to emerge.